Yuanyuan(Zoey) Zhou

 About Me

-I am a fourth-year PhD student in Mechanical Engineering at the University of Maryland, College Park advised by Professor Jin-Oh Hahn.
+I am a fifth-year PhD candidate in Mechanical Engineering at the University of Maryland, College Park advised by Professor Jin-Oh Hahn.
 Previously, I completed my BS in Energy and Environment System Engineering at Zhejiang University and my MS in Mechanical Engineering at Tennessee State University.
 And I have worked as Mechanical Engineer in manufacturing industry for 4 years before starting my PhD journey.

 My research interests span multimodal physiological signal analysis, state-space modeling, closed-loop control, and machine learning, with hands-on experience in 3D modeling and manufacturing.